The AI Litigation Tracker: Updates on Key Media and Entertainment Generative AI Infringement Cases (as of 7/13/25)

 This case is distinct from other cases reported here because — unlike many other Plaintiffs — Reddit has an established channel through which Anthropic could pay for and benefit from Reddit’s data.
 Reddit’s position, therefore, is not one of an unwilling participant in the development process of AI, but rather that of a company which very much wishes to be a go-to source for training data and which is attempting to ensure that this benefit is only provided to paying partners in this enterprise.
 We will continue to report as this case develops.

 Current Status: No major substantive developments this past week.
-A few weeks ago, Reddit filed a new state court action in California against Anthropic alleging breach of contract, unjust enrichment, trespass to chattels, tortious interference, and unfair competition.
+Reddit filed a state court action in California against Anthropic alleging breach of contract, unjust enrichment, trespass to chattels, tortious interference, and unfair competition.
 Reddit is an online forum and link-sharing site with millions of daily users and which recently held its initial public offering.
 Reddit offers materials posted by its users as training data available for licensing to companies like Anthropic, and its central complaint is that Anthropic has circumvented this licensing process in order to scrape training data without compensating Reddit, in violation of its User Agreement.

 According to Reddit, although Anthropic has publicly stated that it does not scrape Reddit for training data, its audit logs show that Anthropic has continued to deploy “automated bots to access Reddit content more than one hundred thousand times” in the months following these statements.
 Reddit alleges that this access outside its permitted licensing channels posses a risk to its users’ privacy as well as to the performance of the site itself, which must process these incoming automated requests in order to serve responses to them.